superfly/docs/metrics-and-logs/error-codes.html.md

 Is your app listening on the correct port?

 Is your app listening on `0.0.0.0` or `::`?
-Make sure it's not listening `127.0.0.1`.
+Make sure it's not listening on `127.0.0.1`.
 Check your app startup logs.
 Servers often print the address they're listening on.

 #### PC02: Connection refused

 A request was sent to an unspecified port that isn't open on the target machine.

 Is your app listening on `0.0.0.0` or `::`?
-Make sure it's not listening `127.0.0.1`.
+Make sure it's not listening on `127.0.0.1`.
 Check your app startup logs.
 Servers often print the address they're listening on.

 #### PC03: Connection reset